publiccodenet/about/index.md

 ## We need you

-We can [really use your help](CONTRIBUTING.md) in setting up the Foundation For Public Code and making it successful.
+We can [really use your help](CONTRIBUTING.md) in setting up the Foundation for Public Code and making it successful.

 ## Contact